SoftUni-Internal/interactive-content/EN/03-Advanced-Function/04-Closure.md

 A **closure** has three scope chains:

-- it has access to **its own scope** — variables enclosed by its own function body;
+- it has access to **its own scope** — variables enclosed by its own function body.

-- it has access to the **outer function**’s variables;
+- it has access to the **outer function**’s variables.

 - it has access to the **global** variables.

-Let's take a look at a simple example:
+Let us take a look at a simple example:

 ```js
 function outerFunc() {